Week 8 NFL score predictions, best bets today: Expert reveals picks for all 13 games

 Arguably the most interesting matchup in Week 8 pits the 4-1-1 Green Bay Packers against the 4-2 Pittsburgh Steelers on 'Sunday Night Football.'
 While both teams have playoff aspirations, it's also the first time that Aaron Rodgers has faced his former team since leaving Green Bay before the 2023 season.
 Rodgers has thrown for 1,270 yards with 14 touchdown passes and five interceptions thus far.
 His replacement for the Packers, Jordan Love, has tossed 10 touchdowns to only two interceptions, while throwing for 1,438 yards.

-With emotions running high on Sunday in Pittsburgh, which team is worth backing.
-Green Bay is a 3-point road favorite with the over/under at 45 points.
+With emotions running high on Sunday in Pittsburgh, which team is worth backing?
+Green Bay is a 3-point road favorite with the over/under at 45.5 points.
 Week 8's 13 game slate should tell us plenty.
 Before making any Week 8 NFL picks, be sure to see the exact NFL score predictions from SportsLine expert Eric Cohen.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.